 The ACCV presents the following programs cooperatively with the Conejo Valley Unified School District, and the Conejo Recreation & Park District:

-- Elementary Band & String Instrument Instruction Program: Since Prop.
-13 contributed to elimination of the Elementary Music Programs 28 years ago, the ACCV has worked with CVUSD, and CRPD to present parent-pay school site elementary band and string programs in the local elementary schools.
-These programs begin in the 3rd Grade for string instruments and 4th grade for band instruments.
+Elementary Band & String Instrument Instruction Program: Since Prop.
+13 contributed to elimination of the Elementary Music Programs, the ACCV has worked with CVUSD and CRPD to present band and string programs in the local Elementary schools.
+These programs begin in the 3rd grade for string instruments and 4th grade for band instruments.
 The program includes a financial aid system so all children can participate regardless of the ability to pay tuition.
-Today over 800 elementary children participate in two annual semesters.
+Today over 800 Elementary children participate in two annual semesters.

-- Elementary Chorus Program: For the last nine years ACCV has cooperatively presented a parent-pay elementary music program in CVUSD Elementary Schools.
+Elementary Chorus Program: ACCV has cooperatively presented an Elementary music program through CVUSD.
 This program also has a financial aid system to all children the opportunity to participate.
-Annually, 1,000 elementary school children participate in two semesters of this program.
+Annually, 1,000 Elementary school children participate in two semesters of this program.

-- Young Artists Ensemble – Youth Theatre Program.
-For the last 30 years, this award winning Youth Theatre Company has presented high quality family theatre plays and musicals performed by local youth aged 7 to 19.
+Young Artists Ensemble – Youth Theatre Program.
+This award-winning youth theatre company presents high quality family theatre plays and musicals performed by local youth aged 7 to 19.
 Each year three Family Theatre Plays or Musicals are presented, along with an annual Teen Summer Musical, and three programs called the Hillcrest Players Program for children aged 7-14.
 Annually over 250 young performers are given an opportunity to perform for over 5,000 local audience members.